 Early in the ninety's a contract was signed with Flight Refuelling for conversion of the squadron's C Mk 1s to C Mk 1 Ks.
 The first aircraft was ferried to Hurn in 1991 to be the first to be converted to Air to Air Refuelling Status, and by 1996 the entire fleet had been converted.
 The conversion added two wing mounted Mk 32 refuelling pods and a CCTV camera under the fuselage.
 No extra fuel tanks were installed in the fuselage so the full passenger and freight capability of the aircraft was retained.
 The refuelling capabilities of the C Mk 1 K were only used when military passengers were carried, and as the main role of the squadron was still its transport function only half of the crews were trained for the AAR task.

 14th October 2005 saw the last flight of a 10 Squadron VC10, as on that day the Squadron was disbanded.
 The remaining VC10s have all been transfered to 101 Squadron.
 While at first a measure to consolidate the VC10 operations, this was also a step towards the day when the VC10 would leave the RAF.

 In May 2011 the RAF announced that 10 Squadron would reform on 1st July 2011 operating the new A330 Tanker (KC-30 Voyager Tanker).

 In service with 101 squadron: aerial refuellers

 The mainstay of an airforce can be said to be its aerial refuelling capability.
 Any long range deployment relies on Air to Air Refuelling (AAR) to get aircraft to remote locations without the hassle of fuel stops.
-A major demonstration of this concept was provided by the 'Black Buck' missions carried out during the Falklands War which saw Vulcans fly non stop from the UK to the Falklands and back.
+A major demonstration of this concept was provided by the 'Black Buck' missions carried out during the Falklands War which saw Vulcans fly non stop from Ascension Island to the Falkland Islands and back.

 Photo copyright BAE SYSTEMS